vtrush88/contract-metadata/docs/pull_request_template.md

 ### Demo

-// If thee are visual changes add screenshots or record a [loom](https://www.loom.com/).
+// If thee are visual changes, attach a link to a specific section on preview stand / add screenshots / record a [loom](https://www.loom.com/).

 ### Code review notes